absolunet/docs-node-ioc/src/docs/05_data/01_database/en.md

 ## Connector

-If you need to create dynamic connection without using the configuration, the `db.connection` service help you create a Knex.js instance.
+If you need to create a dynamic connection without using the configuration, the `db.connection` service helps you create a Knex.js instance.

 ```javascript
 const connection = app.make('db.connection')